“I reserve the right to read, watch, listen, observe, and reflect upon all ideas and concepts.”

 Other people’s opinions on the validity, credulity, outrageousness, insensitivity, accuracy, believability, worthiness, merit, and so forth of what I explore never precludes my further exploration.

-And when others foam at the mouth, stomp their feet, and yell “fire” in a crowded theater at anything I read or watch, it makes me all the more resolute to continue exploration into the content of the material.
+When others foam at the mouth, stomp their feet, and yell “fire” in a crowded theater at anything read or watched, it makes this author all the more resolute to continue exploration into the content of the offending material.

 “What is it that gets you so worked up?
 What stirs your soul to move you to pass such angry judgment upon my desire to explore?
-Well, now I must know,” I conclude and move forward.
+Well, now I must know,” this author concludes and moves forward.

 What interest is there in exploring topics that no one cares to raise an eyebrow about?
 Who is passionate about exploring a landscape of mediocrity that is nothing more than a sidewalk to travel upon moving from one spot to the next?